-Simplicity means the elimination of confusion, things not important, removal of decoration, and keeping things in a simple, plain, and natural way.
+Simplicity means the elimination of confusion, things not necessary, removal of decoration, and keeping things in a simple, plain, and natural way.
 All non-essential things are suppressed or excluded.
 At the same time, you create more space.
 A lot of today’s industrial design follows this concept.

-I tried to keep my design as simple as possible while at the same time optimizing the content for maximal information density.
+I tried to keep my design as simple as possible, while at the same time optimizing the content for maximal information density.
 The website has no unnecessary elements, the navigation is as short as possible.

-It’s interesting to note that there are studies that prove that fewer options lead to more sales for example.
+It’s interesting to note that there are studies that prove that fewer options lead to more sales, for example.
 And people tend to be happier with fewer choices.
 It’s a slim zone between having no options and too many options.

 I rolled back ideas multiple times because they integrated too much complexity.
 I removed a social icon bar I added in my early designs, removed fancy off-screen navigation, replaced complex icons with simple ones, and limited myself to a maximal amount of navigation items.

 Naturalness is a core concept built into Japanese life.
-Even the traditional houses create with their paper sliding-doors (shoji) a fluid barrier between the outside and the inside.
+Even the traditional houses create with their paper sliding doors (shoji) a fluid barrier between the outside and the inside.
 Nature is always welcome and part of life.

 Naturalness means the absence of sham and artificiality.
 It can be achieved by integrating naturally occurring patterns and rhythms into a design.
 This could, for example, mean using natural colors or color combinations.

 This concept is one of the hardest to grasp, as it’s a feeling and emotion.
-It means subtle grace or hidden beauty but can best be described by explaining poetic expressions:
+It means subtle grace or hidden beauty, but can best be described by explaining poetic expressions:

 It could be the feeling when the moon is behind the clouds and suddenly the clouds move away.
 Or a swarm of wild geese that are suddenly hidden by a cloud.
 An island on the horizon and a boat moving behind the island.
 It might be the feeling of wandering on and on for hours in a great forest without the thought of return.

 Yūgen is described as an awareness of the universe that triggers an emotional response too deep and powerful for words.
 The Japanese language has a lot of these words.
-Take for example ikigai (域外), the reason for being or komorebi (木漏れ日), sunlight filtering through trees.
+Take for example ikigai (域外), the reason for being, or komorebi (木漏れ日), sunlight filtering through trees.
 Or funny words like age-otori (上げ劣り), the bad feeling one gets after a terrible haircut, or deeply sad mono no aware (物の哀れ), the pathos of things—the awareness of the transcendence of all things, that everything will perish and disappear.